 It doesn’t stop there as Jim also runs a local bible study for his customers with unanswered questions in a relaxed, non obligatory atmosphere.
 People who have no interest in religion or skeptical about God and faith find solace in this group and some came to faith in the end.
 A must read!

-Motherland is the place where the Jamaican meets the British in South Africa, joining in fusion to find a voice.
-The spiritual and the physical moves freely with each other and create a dance.
+Motherland is the place where the Jamaican meets the British in South Africa, joining in fusion to find my voice.
+The spiritual and the physical moves freely with each other and create my dance.
 I know you’re thinking that’s a bit deep for a brewers but it’s real.

 A friend of mine recently said to me ‘Karen, you’re a lovely lady but your theology is warped’ Mmmm!
-Maybe so, or maybe he just need to have a little more faith and trust God to move in every circumstances.
+Maybe so, or maybe my friend just need to have a little more faith and trust God to move in every circumstances.

 Remember I’ve likened Motherland to my favourite sitcom ‘Cheers’ at the start of this blog.
 The story of ‘Cheers’ is based on people going through a hectic and stressful day who have found home and solace in the fellowship of each other in a cozy bar in Boston – away from all the stress and hustle and bustle of life and work.